-Forrest: Movement is reduced by half unless moving on a road.
+Forrest: Movement is reduced by a quarter unless moving on a road.
 Actions here should be fought in the woods when possible.
-Can be cleared if owned or Army is present for 1 RU and 1 IN, Hextare then no longer counts as Forrest.
+Can be cleared if owned or Army is present for 1 RU and 1 IN, Hextare then no longer counts as Forrest and will be converted to either a plains, desert, hills, frozen, or tundra at the map marshalls discretion